+Using plants, food waste and industrial waste to generate energy is pretty genius stuff.
 Biomass is a renewable source of carbon-based energy generated from combusting plant matter.
-The methods used in biomass energy generation, however, can cause significant environmental degradation.
-Biomass is a growing sector, with another 3,500 plants expected by 2020 worldwide.
-This makes mitigating the environmental concerns associated with this resource especially important.
+But it's not perfect.
+The methods used in this process can cause significant environmental damage, just like other energy sectors.
+With another 3,500 biomass plants expected by 2020 worldwide, addressing the ecological concerns associated with this resource is crucial.

 Deforestation and Farming Practices

-Despite being a relatively clean alternative to more harmful fossil fuels, biomass still generates harmful toxins that can be released to the atmosphere as it is combusted.
-Air emissions vary greatly depending on the feedstock of the plant, but pollutants like nitrogen oxides, sulfur dioxide, carbon monoxide and particulate matter are common.
-The release of pollutants can be mitigated with filters, cleaner biomass sources, gasification systems and electrostatic precipitators.
-Additionally, the transport of waste from forestry and industry to a biomass plant carries a significant carbon footprint from the petroleum used by transportation.
-This release of greenhouse gases is a secondary environmental impact from biomass energy generation.
+Despite being a relatively clean alternative to more harmful fossil fuels, biomass still generates harmful toxins that can be released into the atmosphere as it's combusted.
+Emissions vary greatly depending on the feedstock of the plant, but pollutants like nitrogen oxide, sulfur dioxide, carbon monoxide and particulate matter are common.
+Filters, cleaner biomass sources, gasification systems and electrostatic precipitators can help the issue.

 Transporting waste from forestry and industry to a biomass plant also carries a significant carbon footprint from the petroleum used by transportation.
 This release of greenhouse gases may be a secondary environmental impact from biomass energy generation, but it's important nonetheless.